 In all, the DVDs offer 6 hours of content with the following episode themes:

-Almost every show includes both knitting and crochet, with the exception of the one about crocheted hats and the one with knit bags (that one also includes a bag worked on a knitting loom).
+Almost every show includes both knitting and crochet, except for the one about crocheted hats and the one with knit bags (that one also consists of a bag worked on a knitting loom).
 In addition to the main projects, this season also features a "scarf of the week" segment, which shows off a knit or crochet technique you can use on a scarf.